Pokémon Gold & Silver

 Pokémon Yellow added a rudimentary friendship (aka

 happiness) feature for Pikachu.
 In Gold/Silver this was extended to all Pokémon.
-Most Pokémon start at a basic level of happiness, which increases the more the Pokémon in with you and succeeds in battle.
+Most Pokémon start at a basic level of friendship, which increases the more the Pokémon in with you and succeeds in battle.

 Very little during the game is affected by friendship, apart from some Pokémon evolutions (see below).